 Actor/Role-condition Action/Description 11 Tester -> SMM The tester determines that the software modification of the target NFV-MANO functional entity has been completed and the source version software has been redeployed successfully.
 Not needed resources are released (see note 3).
-Ends when SMM SMM commits the software modification process and releases resources that were used to protect the software modification and enable software rollback (see note 4).
-NOTE 1: can b e a new one created as a backup restoration point, in which case no further actions are taken, or it of the target NFV-MANO functional entity and its context in such onal entity can be restarted from this restoration point with NOTE 2: enoug If the report functi ch context to resume operation events target NFV-MANO functional entity ts that the software modification was onal entity encountered a failure be NOTE 3: rollba If SM error appro ck to the source software version.
-M detects a failure of the target NF other than in note 2, or the testing priate as described in clause 5.8, o In this case, SMM can decide to retry the operation.
-V-MANO functional entity, e.g. it crashed, it returned with an in step 14 failed, SMM needs to decide whether a retry is or it executes a software rollback described in clause 5.2.2.6 or NOTE 4: the fallback procedure described in clause 5.9.
-4: Resources enabling the software rollback are used by SMM to store information necessary to revert the changes of the software modification without service impact through the software rollback such as log of executed operations, state/configuration of removed entities, etc. Once the software modification process is committed, software rollback becomes not possible.
-Instead, if necessary, a software modification process can be initiated where the destination software version is the same as the source software NOTE 5: The ta on a r specif regular basis, at specific steps of the can provide status reports on the ongoing software modification ne software modification or under specific circumstances.
-If the assistance the NFV-MANO functional entity can suspend the
+Ends w hen SMM SMM commits the software modification process and releases resources that were used to protect the software modification and enable software rollback (see note 4).
+NOTE 1: restoration point, in which case no further actions are taken, or it of the target NFV-MANO functional entity and its context in such onal entity can be restarted from this restoration point with h context to resume operation eve NOTE 2: f the target NFV-MANO functional entity has deployed the destination software version successfully, it orts that the software modification was completed successfully.
+In case the target NFV-MANO ctional entity encountered a failure but was able to roll back to the source version successfully, the get NFV-MANO functional entity reports that it has completed the software modification with automatic liback to the source software version.
+In this case, SMM can decide to retry the operation.
+NOTE 3: V-MANO functional entity, e.g. it crashed, it returned with an rror other than in note 2, or the testing in step 14 failed, SMM needs to decide whether a retry is appro ppropriate as described in clause 5.8, or it executes a software rollback described in clause 5.2.2.6 or he fallback procedure described in clause 5.9.
+NOTE 4: k are used by SMM to store information necessary to revert the changes of the software modification without service impact through the software rollback such as log of executed operations, state/configuration of removed entities, etc. Once the software modification process is committed, software rollback becomes not possible.
+Instead, if necessary, a software modification process can be initiated where the destination software version is the same as the source software version of the just committed software modification process.
+NOTE 5: , can provide status reports on the ongoing software modification e software modification or under specific circumstances.
+If the assistance the NFV-MANO functional entity can suspend the ng software modification to wait for